 Puppies are fragile.
 They require sensitivity, guidance, and patience.
-At Doglando, our programs have been thoughtfully created with the whole dog in mind.
+At Doglando, our puppy training programs have been thoughtfully created with the whole dog in mind.

 We don’t approach a puppy from the position of demonstrating control, and we do approach a puppy from the position of providing them the freedom to grow.

 A puppy’s journey into adulthood should consist of: